madetech/blog/books/building_better_software_teams/01_communications/07_continuous_feedback.md

 To encourage more autonomy in teams, it's possible to have peers facilitate each other's review sessions, and further, facilitate sessions for their managers.
 It can be a useful tool to level out an organisations hierarchy, and to offer another forum for individuals to further develop their softer skills.

-In adopting a peer-lead structure, organisations may want to consider how any individual dissatisfaction can be fed back to people in the organisation who are able to make changes, if for whatever reason the peer who is facilitating the session is not able to act on it.
+In adopting a peer-led structure, organisations may want to consider how any individual dissatisfaction can be fed back to people in the organisation who are able to make changes, if for whatever reason the peer who is facilitating the session is not able to act on it.

 So now you've heard about the benefits of Continuous Feedback, how can this be rolled out to your organisation?